 In 1910, the LaSalle Park neighborhood was far from bustling downtown Detroit.
-Only a few houses had been built along 12th Avenue, leaving long open tracts of countryside.
+Only a few houses had been built along 12th Street, leaving long open tracts of countryside.
 But Bishop John Foley, leader of the Detroit Catholic Archdiocese had watched the city grow rapidly, and knew that it wouldn’t be long before this area would fill up with houses too.
-With that in mind, he bought a parcel of land on the corner of 12th Avenue and LaSalle Street as a possible site for a future church.
+With that in mind, he bought a parcel of land on the corner of 12th Street and LaSalle Street as a possible site for a future church.
 He didn’t have to wait long.

 On a cold February day in 1914, Foley and Rev. Chas E. Henigan surveyed the snow-covered lot.
 With new houses popping up throughout the neighborhood, Foley believed it was time for a new church, and had recruited Reverend Henigan to lead it.
 In April, the first mass of St. Agnes Catholic Church was held in a frame house two blocks away bought for the purpose.
 The new congregation quickly outgrew the house though, and moved into a temporary church in December of 1914 that could seat 200.